anjanadevanand/drought_break_probability/README.md

 # drought_break_probability

-Jupyter notebooks used to analyse probability of drought breaking events on Gadi
+Jupyter notebooks used to analyse probability of drought breaking events on Gadi.
+The final codes are available in the dircetory final_code_AU.

-This repository contains work in progress.

 ### Code workflow